ibarwick/bdr_demo_ansible/README.md

 Add `your_hostname` to the `[bdr_hosts]` section of `hosts.ini`

+The file `host_vars/sample_host.yml` provides a useful template containing the parameters which will probably need to be configured.

 MacPorts users: if Ansible complains about `psycopg2` being missing, it is probably using the OS X native Python interpreter; set `ansible_python_interpreter` to point to the MacPorts version.